Hooxen/OpenStCD/README.md

 # OpenStCD
-Open source paltform project of 'Stickers of cats and dogs'
+Open source paltform project of 'Stickers of catties and doggies'

 ## Project Goal
 The goal of our project is to create a platform for sharing catty and doggy stickers, providing users with a simple and user-friendly way to upload, download, and edit stickers.
 Our platform aims to bring joy and fun to users by offering a diverse collection of that can be easily accessed and shared.